dm-vodopyanov/vk-likesfinder/README.md

                            pass "none".
   -hr HTML_REPORT, --html_report HTML_REPORT
-                        Custom path to HTML report (by default it generates in the folder where VK LikeChecker binary/script is located)
+                        Custom path to HTML report (by default it generates in the folder where VK LikesFinder binary/script is located)
-  -v, --version         Show VK LikeChecker version and exit
+  -v, --version         Show VK LikesFinder version and exit
 ```